 A Salient Earth refers to the earth being surrounded by man-made orbital debris and the perpetual threat it poses for the earth and the exploration of space.
 Each day that we look up into the beautiful blue sky or the depths of night, bringing our attention to the stars, we are missing yet another invisible environmental crisis in our view.

 Man-made orbital debris are space crafts, satellites or technical equipment which are either; non-functional large objects awaiting an impending catastrophic crash with another, or fragments of ones that have already crashed or exploded while circling earth in some of the busiest and most important space exploration highways at speeds of up to 17,500mph.
 This effect is exponential and is known as the ‘Kessler Effect’.
-This poses threats to the lives onboard the ISS and those traveling in and out of space from earth.
+This poses threats to the lives onboard the ISS and those travelling in and out of space from earth.
 It also poses threats to those going about their daily routine here on earth unknowingly about to be swooped or even hit by falling debris from outer space.

 The threat to life comes in multiple forms, should debris as small as a fleck of 1mm paint hit vital parts of satellites which help the world run important data transfers, economies could crash.
 Consider what would happen if GPS satellites were destroyed unexpectedly.
 There have been many occasions the astronauts on board the ISS have had to duck into the Soyuz-TMA capsule which could return them to earth in case of a collision with debris.